maparisio/Solar-Eclipse-2024/README.md

   - cleaned_TotalE_Duration.xlsx
   - eclipse-background-2.png
   - eclipse-background.jpg
-  - logic.js   <-- This is the main Javascript file that gives functionality to our HTML
+  - logic.js   <-- This is the main Javascript file that gives functionality to our HTML.
-  - style.css   <-- This is the css file that styles our HTML
+  - style.css   <-- This is the css file that styles our HTML.

 - working_files Directory:
-  - DurationPlots.js <-- Javascript that contains the Bar Plot, that we later incorporated to the logic.js file
+  - DurationPlots.js <-- Javascript that contains the Bar Plot, that we later incorporated to the logic.js file.
   - durationIndex.html <-- HTML to test out the Bar Plot from this directory.

-- Eclipse_Totality_Duration_csvtojson.ipynb
+- Eclipse_Totality_Duration_csvtojson.ipynb <-- Jupyter Notebook to extract duration of total eclipse and convert the dataset into CSV and JSON files for availability.
 - index.html

 ----------------------------------